 - Number of Patients seen (or you would like to see) per day.

 - Relative importance and value of time vs. money.

 1. Templates and Keyboard.
 Standard, out of the box, nothing to add.
-No additional cost if the system had the templates you need.
+No additional cost if the system has the templates you need.

 - Cost: No additional cost.

-- Assumption: As with earlier option, you must be willing to use Dragon software for dictation.
+- Assumption: As with the earlier option, you must be willing to use Dragon software for dictation.

-- Cost: Cost of preparing custom forms for Digital pen can vary from $1000 – $2000 per form depending on the complexity of the form.
+- Cost: The cost of preparing custom forms for Digital Pen can vary from $1000 – $2000 per form depending on the complexity of the form.
 So, if you need 5 custom templates, it can cost up to $10,000.
 This is generally a one-time fee.
 The cost of the pen can be up to $500 and perhaps a $60-$70 monthly fee.

 - Assumption: Expansion of transcriptionist responsibility to be able to work and use EMR.

 - Cost: Can vary, but consider $10-$15 per hour.

 5. Scribe: The concept of having a scribe do all the work on EMR has been in the news quite a bit and is being widely discussed.
 There is no doubt that it can completely eliminate the SMD Factor.
 You must be comfortable with a scribe being present during the encounter with a patient.
 This is generally not a good practice for certain specialties like Psychiatry, but for others like Pediatrics, Family Practice, or Internal Medicine it may be generally acceptable.